chemfiles/chemfiles/bindings/Readme.md

 # Bindings for Chemharp library

-This directory contains the Chemharp interface for other languages than the C++.
+This directory contains the Chemharp interface for other languages than C++.
-The following bindings are implemented:
+Officialy supported bindings include:

 - C
 - Python
+- Julia
 - Fortran
+- Rust

 The code is separated by language, and each language can have a `tests` directory containing tests for the binding.
 For more informations on building and testing